Model 6527B and 6537A Starflow QSD

 What is response time to depth change?

-A: Response time to depth change is controlled by the amount of the filtering/averaging being used.
-If no averaging is used, the depth measurement will be immediate depth value at the time of measurement.
-The response time is then determined by the rate of SDI-12 interrogation.
+A6: Response time to depth change is controlled by the amount of filtering/averaging being used.
+If no averaging is used, the depth measurement will be an immediate depth value at the time of measurement.
+The rate of SDI-12 interrogation then determines the response time.

 Averaging is used in open water conditions to smooth out the effect of surface ripples/waves.

-A: The QSD should power up quite quickly say around 2 seconds.
-Therefore you can issue the command to read the SDI-12 channel after this 2-second startup.
-If your log times are short then the QSD should be given at least 2 seconds to wake up and settle.
-You might like to give it up to 5 seconds if your log times are long i.e. 10 minutes and above.
+A7: The QSD should power up quite quickly, say around 2 seconds.
+Therefore, you can issue the command to read the SDI-12 channel after this 2-second start-up.
+If your log times are short, then the QSD should be given at least 2 seconds to wake up and settle.
+You might like to give it up to 5 seconds if your log times are long i.e., 10 minutes and above.
 There should be no problem constantly powering up and then powering down the instrument.

 The instrument is normally asleep when it is not taking a measurement or talking on the SDI-12 bus.
 During these sleep periods, the QSD draws very little current.